-Subglacial geology, sediments, and ecosystems: Bedrock, sediments, and ecosystems existing within and beneath ice sheets have been unexplored in the past due to the lack of rapid access drills.
+Subglacial geology, sediments, and ecosystems: Bedrock, sediments, ecosystems, and records of life from modern and fossil ecosystems existing within and beneath ice sheets have been unexplored in the past due to the lack of rapid access drills.
 The IDP Agile Sub-Ice Geological Drill (ASIG) has retrieved rock from beneath ice at Pirrit Hills.
 Development of the Rapid Access Ice Drill (RAID) is underway to retrieve rock cores under very deep ice.
+Clean-access hot-water drills provide access to subglacial environments without introduction of surface contaminates into the pristine subglacial hydrosphere.
 Direct sampling of the bedrock is needed to validate models of cratonic growth related to supercontinent assembly in the Mesoproterozoic between about 2.0 and 1.1 billion years ago and for constraining the Phanerozoic geological, tectonic and exhumation history of the Antarctic continent.
 Direct measurements at grounding zones of fast-flowing ice streams and outlet glaciers, and data from sub-ice-shelf ocean cavities are crucial for predicting future ice sheet dynamics and sea level rise.
 Significant wet environments exist below ice sheets and glaciers; sampling of subglacial sediments and ecosystems will establish the diversity, and physiology of microbes and their relationships to past climates and their current ecosystem function below the ice.

 Ice as a scientific observatory: Polar ice sheets and mid-latitude ice caps also serve as a unique platform to conduct observations and experiments concerning seismic activity, planetary sciences and experimental astrophysics.
 Specifically, borehole logging of both fast-access holes and boreholes originally drilled for ice cores are needed to fully exploit the histories of climate and ice dynamics preserved within the ice.
 In-ice physics and astrophysics experiments (e.g., IceCube) make use of polar ice as a clean, highly stable, low-background, and transparent detection medium for observation of sub-atomic particle interactions.
-Future planned projects (e.g. the Askaryan Radio Array (ARA) and Generation-2 Ice Cube) require multiple boreholes drilled to at least 150 m deep (ARA) and 2,500 m deep (G-2IC) and significant calibration studies of the surrounding ice volume.
+Future planned projects (e.g. the Askaryan Radio Array (ARA) and Generation-

+2 Ice Cube) require multiple boreholes drilled to at least 150 m deep (ARA) and 2,500 m deep (G-2IC) and significant calibration studies of the surrounding ice volume.
 Ice sheets are a quiet platform for seismic monitoring; the South Pole Remote Earth Science and Seismological Observatory has seismic equipment installed in boreholes about 300 m below the surface.
 A similar seismic observation network is being initiated on the Greenland Ice Sheet.